Friday 5 October 2012

 Market overview

 Online discussion forums have existed from the start of the Web.
 Forums 2.0 improved on the simple message hierarchy by adding more structure and formalism.
-Forums such as Get Satisfaction, Stack Overflow, and Quora have become very popular because their content is easier to search and understand.
+Forums such as Stack Overflow and Quora have become very popular because their content is easier to search and understand.
 Real Debate takes this idea further.

 There exist numerous forum platforms officially dedicated to debates (many are listed in this review).
 However, they originate from the face-to-face debate tradition of opponents deciding the winner between two alternatives.
 So their definition of debate is generally too restrictive.
 As a result, these platforms have not been nearly as popular as the ones cited above (they are invisible on Google Trends).